 We acknowledge the support provided by the Grant Agency of the Academy of Sciences of the Czech Republic, grant IAAX 01220701, by the Ministry of Education and Youth of the Czech Republic, projects ME918, ME09028 and ME09004.
-The investigations related to the ESA IXO project were supported by ESA PECS Project No. 98038.
-M.S. acknowledges support from a junior grant from the Grant Agency of the Czech Republic, grant 202/07/P510.
+The investigations related to the ESA IXO (now Athena) project were supported by ESA PECS Project No. 98038.
 We also acknowledge collaboration with Drs.
-J. Sik and M. Lorenc from ON Semiconductor Czech Republic, and with the team of Prof. Webster Cash from University of Colorado at Boulder for X-ray tests of KB modules in their X-ray facility.
+J. Sik and M. Lorenc from ON Semiconductor Czech Republic, and with the team of Prof. Webster Cash from the University of Colorado at Boulder for X-ray tests of KB modules in their X-ray facility.